 Stick to a Spring Cleaning Schedule

-I am WAY more productive when I have a schedule or checklist to follow.
-If you’re looking for a free spring cleaning checklist, check out this one here.
-If you have a lot of time to spend on your spring cleaning, make a weekly planner or checklist to help you complete all your tasks.
+If you don’t have a lot of time to spend on your spring cleaning, make a weekly planner or checklist to help you complete all your tasks.

 Are you ready for spring cleaning?